Summary

 By value

-The semantics of passing arguments to a function is that of variable initialization.
+The semantics of passing arguments to a function is that of a variable initialization.
 This is very important when you'll be passing around objects to (member) functions.
 Given a function f declared as:

 void f(double x);